 Variable-focal lenses have been researched for years.
 There exist a number of fields of interest, e.g. beam steering, portable imaging, etc., where tunable lenses could give an extra value.
 Variable-focal length lenses could be constructed without using mechanical translational movement thus noiseless design of the lens system is possible.

 Tunable lenses could be classified as follows: electrowetting, gel type, and liquid lenses.
 An electrowetting lens is based on a drop of liquid which shape is changed by applied voltage.
 Alteration of optical power is obtained by electrowetting behavior of the droplet and the changes of its contact angle.
 Although these lenses have fast response time, authors have found it rather difficult to reach larger apertures [1][2][3].
 A gel type lens is composed of elastic material that is contracted and expanded thus changing the radius of curvature.
-For instance actuator has been used to control the contraction/expansion of this type of lenses [1].
+For instance shape memory alloy actuator has been used to control the contraction/expansion of this type of lenses [1].
 Gel type lenses are relatively resistant to vibrations and shocks but have rather limited focal range.
 Concept of a liquid lens has three key elements: transparent elastic membrane over a reservoir, liquid, and an actuator.
 The membrane is deformed as a result of hydraulic pressure.
-By deforming the membrane, the radius of curvature of the lens is changed, hence the optical power is altered.
+By deforming the membrane, the radius of curvature of the lens is changed; hence the optical power is altered.
 For pressure control, different actuators have been used: an external pump [4], directly connected piezostack actuator [5], etc. Compared to electrowetting lens, liquid lenses are able to produce wider range of focal length and the design of the lens is rather simple.
 Considering liquid lenses, there is also an option to choose between different actuators or the number of actuators, allowing the system to be more dynamic.
 Generally, the ionic EAP bend in response to applied voltage.
 It is not easy to exploit mechanically the bending functionality of these materials.
 However, it can apply force to a membrane.

 Recently, there has been an increasing interest in ionic EAPs based on carbon called carbon-polymer composites (CPCs).
-CPC is a three layer actuator which electrodes are made of porous carbon material, base polymer, and ionic liquid. ionic liquid to operate, but the working principle of actuation is totally different. (siia vist sobiks üks tark lause selle kohta mis siis tegelikult nii väga erinev on, midagi ioonide liikumise teemadel, ipmc-s liiguvad vabad katioonid ja CPC-s mõlemad?)
+CPC is a three layer actuator which electrodes are made of porous carbon material, base polymer, and ionic liquid.
+It behaves very similarly to IPMC and both are using ionic liquid to operate, but the working principle of actuation is totally different. (siia vist sobiks üks tark lause selle kohta mis siis tegelikult nii väga erinev on, midagi ioonide liikumise teemadel, ipmc-s liiguvad vabad katioonid ja CPC-s mõlemad?)
 Because CPC is fully organic, it has a major advantage in the applications where usage of metals is prohibited.
 Unlike IPMC, the relaxation of CPC actuator is notably slower due to the low speed of desorption of ions of the ionic liquid from the porous carbon.
-Further details about the CPC actuator, used in this paper, are described in [7].
+Although IPMC and CPC are both suitable for driving a liquid lens system, current work presents only the results obtained by the CPC actuator.
+Further details about the actuator are described in [7].
 [8, 9]

 Shimizu et al [3] have demonstrated a promising variable-focal liquid lens system which has four IPMC strips attached to deformable lens membrane.
 By moving edges of a membrane towards the liquid, the center of the membrane is deforming in the opposite direction; therefore, a variable-focal length is achieved.

 In the current paper we propose a novel approach to construct liquid-filled variable-focal lens by using partial curing technique of PDMS and ionic actuator.
 Using a CPC actuator of dimensions 5x15 mm, a large focal range is obtained by applying the voltage in the range of only 2.5 volts.